ruben-machado/University-Projects/2. Data Warehouse Design and Business Intelligence Dashboarding/README.md

 This structured ETL process ensures data integrity, reliability, and automation, streamlining the transition from raw data to a fully operational Data Warehouse.

+### 🧩 **Semantic Model**

+Following the development of the data warehouse, a semantic model named "SM Fabridoce Sales" was created to support the generation of insightful reports and dashboards.
+This new model, which is a copy of the original one, enables a structured approach to answering business questions effectively and allows testing transformations, measures, and relationships without affecting the original dataset.

+To enhance clarity, dimension tables and variables were renamed, unnecessary attributes were hidden, and hierarchies were established to improve data organization.
+Additionally, foreign keys (FKs) in the fact table were mapped to their corresponding surrogate keys (SKs) in the dimension tables, ensuring a coherent relational structure.

+A crucial step in this process was the development of measures and Key Performance Indicators (KPIs) tailored to business objectives.
+Using Fabric and Power BI Desktop, various calculated and quick measures were implemented to analyze sales performance, profitability, and market trends.
+Key Measures and KPIs

+📌 Fabric Measures:

+    Average Sale Amount – Tracks the average selling price of products.
+    Gross Profit & Net Profit – Measures profitability before and after expenses.
+    KPI Gross Profit Margin – Assesses profitability percentage.
+    MoM Revenue Change – Evaluates month-over-month revenue trends.
+    Total Sales & Expenses – Provides insights into revenue and cost structure.

+📌 Power BI Measures:

+    Market Share % – Determines each product's contribution to total sales.
+    Sales Growth % (2017-2018) – Measures year-over-year sales performance.

 ### 🚀 **Key Findings**